bitwitch/ape/README.md

-# Interpreter for the Ape programming language
+# The Ape programming language

 Based on and essentially equivalent to [Thorsten Ball's](https://github.com/mrnugget) programming language, Monkey, from his book [Writing an Interpreter in Go](https://interpreterbook.com/).